cloudmesh-community/fa19-516-140/project/report.md

 ## Introduction

-The main objective of this project is to provide AI capabilities on cloud.
-The developed functionalities will be implemented on two different cloud platforms.
-The scope of work for this deployemnt is to build cababilities on the cloud allows recieving feeds in a data form (either structured/unstructured) from end users and the service shouls interpret these feeds an responds back an automated cognitve responce, this reponse could be advices or actions based on the data nature.
-As the design and requirements are evolving during this project, scope of work shall be expanded as well and this will be reflected and documented here rapidly.
+The main objective of this project is to provide AI capabilities on cloud. mainly I am trying to produce an cloud based method that achieves customer segmentation, which is the practice of grouping customers based on features like age, gender, interests, and spending habits.
+The developed functionalities will be implemented using cloud platforms mainly two nnodes on chameleon.
+The scope of work for this deployemnt is to build cababilities on the cloud allows recieving feeds in a data form end users and the service shouls interpret these feeds an responds back results as a segmentation representation of the recieved data, this reponse could be a visualization of the clustered data or tabular representation of the data.

 ## Technologies Used

-* Python.
-* Flask.
+* Python 3.7
 * OpenAPI.
+* Connexion
 * Development manchine is in MacOS

 ## Design